-This is a traveller’s album, created from the momentum of a Bolivian mountain journey, anchored inside the dynamic of the Dartmoor return.
-It has been shaped around the simplicity of voice, drum and rattle, all easy to carry along the pilgrim trail.
+This is a traveller’s album, created from the momentum of a Bolivian mountain journey (a women’s pilgrimage created by Carolyn with UK & South American sisters) and anchored inside the dynamic of the Dartmoor return.
+It has been shaped around the simplicity of voice, drum and rattle, all easy to carry along the pilgrim trail, plus live recordings from the mountains and a few familiar songs spun anew.
 These songs honour the Earth, the prayer of the Earth and the dream of the prayer.
-To Pachamama, our Mother Earth.

 TREAD AND BREATH